colaisr/research_flow/docs/MASTER_PLAN.md

 **0.2) Organization & Multi-Tenancy**
 - [ ] **Organizations Table**:
-  - `organizations`: id, name, slug, owner_id, created_at, updated_at
+  - `organizations`: id, name, slug, owner_id, is_personal (boolean, default False), created_at, updated_at
   - `organization_members`: id, organization_id, user_id, role (org_admin/org_user), invited_by, joined_at
   - `organization_invitations`: id, organization_id, email, token, role, invited_by, expires_at, accepted_at
+- [ ] **Personal Organization**:
+  - Every user has exactly one personal organization (auto-created on registration)
+  - Personal org marked with `is_personal=True`
+  - User is `org_admin` of their personal org
+  - Personal org cannot be deleted (user deletion removes it)
 - [ ] **Organization Management**:
-  - Users can create organizations
+  - Users can create additional organizations (beyond their personal one)
   - Organization admins can invite users (email invitations)
   - Invited users can accept invitations
   - Organization admins can manage members (remove, change roles)
-  - Users can belong to multiple organizations
+  - Users can belong to multiple organizations (personal + any number of shared orgs)
 - [ ] **Resource Ownership**:
+  - **Simplified Model**: All resources belong to an organization (never NULL)
-  - Analyses, Tools, RAGs can belong to:
+  - Analyses, Tools, RAGs have `organization_id` (required, not nullable)
+  - Resources can belong to:
-    - User (personal)
-    - Organization (shared within org)
-  - Add `organization_id` (nullable) to relevant tables
+    - Personal organization (private to user)
+    - Shared organization (accessible to all org members)
-  - Access control: Users can access org resources if they're members
+  - Access control: Users can access resources from organizations where they're members
+  - Migration: Update existing resources to belong to user's personal org

 **0.3) Feature Enablement System**
 - [ ] **User Features Table**: